Expansion of an Ideal Gas

 2. Elastic collisions

-Consider the elastic collision between two particles of mass m and M, moving along a straight line.
+Consider the elastic collision between two particles of mass m and M, moving toward each other along a straight line as shown in figure-1.

-The velocities of the particles before the collisions are vm and vM, and after the collision they are vm' and vM'.
+The velocities of the particles before the collisions are v and vM, and after the collision they are v' and vM'.

 The law of conservation of linear momentum states that: